 We know all about the health benefits of knitting for adults, but knitting is fantastic for children too!
 Besides improving fine motor skills and maths, knitting improves concentration, encourages self esteem and helps creativity to bloom!
-Most of us learned to knit or crochet as children, and we’ve all found our way back to these gorgeous fiber arts sooner or later.
+Most of us learned to knit or crochet as children, and we’ve all found our way back to these gorgeous fibre arts sooner or later.

 In a world where it’s hard to separate children from their electronic devices, you may think it is futile to try to teach children to knit, but you’d be amazed how much they love it!
 From teaching my own children to running school knitting clubs, I’ve spent hours showing children how to move stitches from needle to needle and witnessed the delight spread across little faces when the process just “clicks” and they’re knitting on their own.

 It is quite difficult for most children under eight to manage two needles and have developed the motor skills needed to knit.
 For these little ones, try finger knitting, or even French knitting with a knitting dolly or some other fun fibre crafts like pom pom making.
 From eight to nine upwards, the process is far less daunting, and managing the needles is easier.

 Begin with an aran or chunky yarn for two reasons: firstly the work will grow fast and encourage little knitters that they’re doing well, and secondly, the needles are chubbier and easier to hold.